machinename/machine_name/README.md

 ### License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

----

-This README provides a quick overview and instructions for getting started with the project.
-If you have any questions or need further assistance, feel free to reach out or refer to the documentation provided by the frameworks and services used in this project.
-Happy coding!